14 January, 2020

 Syllabus subtopic: Indian Economy and issues relating to planning, mobilization of resources, growth, development and employment.

-Prelims and Mains focus: about the inflation targeting framework, repo rate; CPI; MPC
+Prelims and Mains focus: on the inflation targeting framework, repo rate; CPI; MPC

 News: Last year, there were calls to review RBI’s inflation targeting framework.
 With the term of the current monetary policy committee ending in September, it’s time to review the performance of the rate-setting framework